FP-Modeling/fact/README.md

 Rivika is a **reduced** and updated version of [aivika](https://github.com/dsorokin/aivika).
 This project has the main goal of incresing the understanding of aivika incrementally, using the earlier versions of the code (the earliest version is only available in [hackage](https://hackage.haskell.org/package/aivika-0.1)).
 Hence, it is necessary to update the code, since the `ghc` compiler changed a lot since back these versions where developed.

+## How to use

+It mandatory to have [stack](https://docs.haskellstack.org/en/stable/README/) installed.
+From the root of the project, the following command starts the REPL environment:

+`stack repl`

+Moreover, the project can be compiled and executed using the following command (the `main` function is redirecting to the Chemical Reaction example):

+`stack run`

+All the examples in the `Examples` folder are acessible via the REPL environment.

 ## Literate Programming

 There are two types of documentation: `thesis.lhs` and `manual.lhs`, both of which use [literate programming](https://en.wikipedia.org/wiki/Literate_programming), given that Haskell has [great support](https://wiki.haskell.org/Literate_programming) to this feature.
 The former is the graduation thesis of one contributor, and latter is the manual of the software.